InseeFrLab/sspcloud-init-scripts/.github/pull_request_template.md

 ## Checklist

+- [ ] I made sure the header of the script describe what the it does
-- [ ] Descriptive title
+- [ ] I precised parameters if needed
-- [ ] I have commented my code where necessary
+- [ ] I commented my code where necessary

 ## Additional Notes